JPTS2/SAD2XS/tests/README.md

 ## Test Counts

-Total collected: **1668 tests** (1660 pass, 8 fail) as of the test run on this branch.
+Total collected: **1687 tests** (1683 pass, 4 fail expected) on this branch.
 The breakdown by failure group is in the Known Failures section below.
 Individual folder READMEs document per-file counts.

 ## Known Failures

 The test suite contains currently failing tests that document known bugs.

-Tests linked to open issues are marked during collection from the central `KNOWN_ISSUES` list in `tests/support/known_issues.py` — a single list of `(test node prefix, parameter-id fragment, issue number)` tuples, where an empty fragment matches every parametrisation of that test.
+Tests linked to known failures are marked during collection from the central `KNOWN_ISSUES` list in `tests/support/known_issues.py` — a single list of `(test node prefix, parameter-id fragment, tracker id)` tuples, where an empty fragment matches every parametrisation of that test.
 They remain ordinary failing tests; the marker controls CI selection only and does not use `xfail`.